dbluhm/aries-cloudagent-python/ContainerImagesAndGithubActions.md

 document.

 The ACA-Py images built by this project are tagged to indicate which of the above variants it is.
-Other tags may also generated for use by developers.
+Other tags may also be generated for use by developers.

 Below is a table of all generated images and their tags: